NCSAM Noise-Compensated Sharpness-Aware Minimization for Noisy Label Learning: Experiments

 \subsection{Real-world Noise Benchmarks}

-\textbf{Dataset.} Food-101 \cite{bossard14} is a benchmark containing 101 food categories.
-It consists of 75,000 noisy labeled training images and 25,000 manually annotated testing images.
-Animal-10N \cite{song-2019-selfie} is a web-crawled benchmark with 5 pairs of confusing animals, containing 50,000 training images and 5,000 testing images.
-Clothing1M \cite{xiao-2015-learning} is a large-scale crawled clothing noisy dataset with 1 million training images and 10,000 testing images, which are obtained from several online shopping websites.
-There are 14 classes in Clothing1M and the noise rate is about 38.5\%.
+\textbf{Dataset.} To further evaluate the generalization ability of NCSAM in realistic noisy environments, we conduct experiments on two real-world noisy-label datasets: Animals-10N~\cite{song-2019-selfie} and Food-101N~\cite{bossard14}.
+Unlike synthetic noisy labels, the corrupted annotations in these datasets originate from web crawling or human annotation errors.
+As a result, their noise distributions are substantially more complicated and usually contain mixed corruption patterns, including annotation ambiguity, semantic overlap, open-set noise, and distribution mismatch.
+Therefore, real-world noisy-label learning is generally more challenging than controllable synthetic corruption.

-\textbf{Experimental setup.} Following\cite{chen-2019-understanding}\cite{song-2019-selfie}, for Animals10N we use VGG-19\cite{simonyan-2014-very}(not pretrained using ImageNet) as the backbone.
-Following\cite{li-2020-dividemix}\cite{zhang-2021-learning}, for Food101N and Clothing1M , we use ResNet-50\cite{he-2016-deep} (pretrained on ImageNet)as the backbone.
-The training epochs for Animal-10N are 120, and the epochs are 100 for the others.
-SAM optimizer is used with initial learning rate of 0.05 for Animal-10N(weight decay 5e-4),Food101N(weight decay 5e-4) and Clothing1M(weight decay 1e-3),respectively.
-The batch size is set to 64 for Animal-10N,and 32 for others.
-More training details are given in Appendix.
+\textbf{Experimental setup.} Following~\cite{chen-2019-understanding}\cite{song-2019-selfie}, for Animal-10N we use VGG-19~\cite{simonyan-2014-very} (not pretrained on ImageNet) as the backbone.
+Following~\cite{li-2020-dividemix}\cite{zhang-2021-learning}, for Food-101N we use ResNet-50~\cite{he-2016-deep} (pretrained on ImageNet) as the backbone.
+The training epochs are 120 for Animal-10N and 100 for the others.
+We use the SAM optimizer with an initial learning rate of 0.05 for all datasets: weight decay = $5 \times 10^{-4}$ for Animal-10N and Food-101N.
+The batch size is set to 64 for Animal-10N and 32 for Food-101N.

-\textbf{Comparison with SOTA methods.} We evaluate our proposed NCSAM on three real-world noisy benchmarks and compare it with the vanilla SAM optimizer under the same training protocols.
-Across all datasets—including Food-101N, Animal-10N, and Clothing1M—NCSAM consistently achieves higher classification accuracy than SAM and ~.
-This performance gain demonstrates that incorporating the noise compensation term $\Delta W$ effectively improves the robustness of sharpness-aware optimization under naturally corrupted labels.
-In particular, the improvement is more pronounced on datasets with higher noise levels (e.g., Clothing1M), indicating that dynamically correcting the perturbation direction becomes increasingly beneficial when the noise-induced gradient bias is significant.
-These results confirm that NCSAM can better suppress the adverse influence of real-world label noise and help the model converge to flatter and more stable minima, while maintaining the advantages of SAM.